stg-tud/tigerseyeplugin/documentation/documents/usermanual/text/installation.md

 output.. = bin/
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Additionally the current $\tiger$ version assumes that languages can be found
+Additionally the current $\tiger$ implementation (Version 0.0.1) assumes that languages can be found
 in an accessible folder.
 So the exported language has to be unpacked into
 the `plugins` folder of the target Eclipse installation.